Americans love Costco. The warehouse chain has more than 94 million card-carrying members.

 3. Go as a guest

-Here’s another option for folks who want to shop in a Costco club but won’t do so often.
+Here’s another option for folks who want to shop at a Costco club but won’t do so often.

 4. Use a Household Card